-GMAC, maker of the GMAT, has announced that it is taking the exam in a new direction.
-We don’t know everything about “the GMAT Focus Edition,” but as we adjust to the exam’s sudden swerve, we are pulling together the information that you need for a winning run.
+GMAC, maker of the GMAT, took the exam in a surprising new direction in 2024 with “the GMAT Focus Edition.”
+As a GMAT prep company, Austin GMAT Review adjusted to the exam’s sudden swerve, and for those of you who are not quite sure about the changes, we have pulled together the information that you need for a winning run.

 At long last, the Analytical Writing Assessment section is no more.
 The AWA is used by only a minority of school admissions teams to evaluate MBA candidates for admissions decisions.
 For years, I have recommended that our students focus on other and better options to prove their writing skills, and this course correction is most welcome.

 GMAT Sentence Correction problems required you to use core writing and grammar rules to evaluate a sentence’s meaning and arrive at the correct answer.
-With this section gone, what remains in the GMAT Verbal Reading section are Reading Comprehension and Critical Reasoning question types.
+What remains in the GMAT Verbal Reading section are Reading Comprehension and Critical Reasoning question types.
 Generally speaking, these questions ask you to prove that you understand information in written passages and the soundness/faultiness of reasoning behind written arguments.

 … but has been moved.
 Data Sufficiency questions, which are unique to the GMAT, require you to determine which data is relevant to solving a problem, and whether there is enough data to find the solution.
 A new Data Insights section combines Integrated Reasoning and Data Sufficiency question types, for the purpose of measuring your ability to analyze and interpret data.